castle-engine/cge-www/README.md

         Note: There's nothing special about the 8777 port.
 It just seems unused by most other software (looking at https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers ), so it is likely non-conflicting with anything else on your system.

-    - Create new site, following `apache-sample.conf` example.
+    - Create new site, following [apache-sample.conf](https://github.com/castle-engine/cge-www/blob/master/apache-sample.conf) example from this repo.
 You can copy and adjust it to `/etc/apache2/sites-available/cge-www.conf` .
 Or even symlink it, if you use the same path as me: `cd /etc/apache2/sites-available && sudo ln -s ~/sources/castle-engine/cge-www/apache-sample.conf cge-www.conf`.

     - Enable it: